 Storage account - All access to Azure Storage is done through a storage account.
 A Media Service account can associate with one or more storage accounts.
 An account can contain an unlimited number of containers, as long as their total size is under 200TB per storage account.
 Media Services provides SDK level tooling to allow you to manage multiple storage accounts and load balance the distribution of your assets during upload to these accounts based on metrics or random distribution.
 For more information, see Managing assets across multiple storage accounts In Azure Media Services and defining load balancing strategy.

 You can upload various video, audio, and image files types to a Media Services account.
 There are no restrictions for the types or formats of files that you can upload using the Media Services SDK or upload tools.
 However, the Azure Management portal limits your uploads to the formats that are supported by the Azure Media Encoder.
 There are a number of partner encoders and media processor tasks that support a wider range of formats than the Azure Media Encoder.
-For more information on the codecs and file container formats that are supported by Azure Media Encoder, see Supported Codecs and File Types for Azure Media Encoder.
 For details on the supported file formats available from partner encoders, like Digital Rapids Kayak, refer to the documentation provided by the partner media processor or tasks available in the Azure Store.

 Microsoft Azure Media Services is an OData-based REST service that exposes objects such as Assets, Jobs, Tasks, and so on, as entities that can be queried in the same way as other OData entities.
 Furthermore, Media Services is built on OData v3, which means you can submit HTTP request bodies in atom+pub or verbose JSON, and receive your responses in the same formats.